GoogleCloudPlatform/community/tutorials/ml-pipeline-with-workflows/index.md

 <img src="https://storage.googleapis.com/gcp-community/tutorials/ml-pipeline-with-workflows/architecture.png">

 In this tutorial, you deploy two microservices on Cloud Run: One microservice is to launch a Dataflow pipeline to preprocess the training data.
-The orignal data stored in BigQuery is converted to CSV files and stored in a Cloud Storage bucket.
+The original data stored in BigQuery is converted to CSV files and stored in a Cloud Storage bucket.
 The other microservice is to launch a machine learning training job on
 AI Platform and deploy the trained model for predictions.
 The machine learning model files are cloned from the GitHub repository.